 Women’s participation in the workforce has steadily increased over the last several decades to account for nearly half of all workers.
-Despite this, women’s earnings across almost all occupations are still below those of men.
+Unfortunately, women’s earnings across almost all occupations are still below those of men.
 Women earn less even within the jobs that women are more likely to hold, such as secretaries, teachers, and nurses.
 The wage ratio in the 10 most common occupations for women ranges from 71.2 percent of men’s earnings for retail sales managers to 93.6 percent of men’s earnings for customer service representatives.1

 1. Institute for Women’s Policy Research